Into The Woods Giants In The Sky Sheet Music

 • Dynamic Contrast: The quiet verses should feel intimate, while the choruses demand full vocal commitment without straining.

-• Storytelling Elements: Use subtle pauses to stress key lyrics like "Just because I'm afraid doesn't mean I'm not brave."
+• Storytelling Elements: Use subtle pauses to make clear key lyrics like "Just because I'm afraid doesn't mean I'm not brave."

 • Emotional Arc: Structure the performance to build tension gradually, culminating in the climactic final repetition of the title phrase.